harish1995/onlineshop/README.md

 Note: Please consider the below points

-1.The images are downloading from goole, But you can provide your own server urls to load the image.
+1.The images are downloading from web url, But you can provide your own server urls to load the image.

 2.Item description I have just hard coded only for showcase.